tensorflow/datasets/docs/add_dataset.md

 dataset.
 It uses "fake examples" as test data that mimic the structure of the source dataset.

-The test data should be put in in [`testing/test_data/fake_examples/`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/testing/test_data/fake_examples/) under the `my_dataset` directory and should mimic the source dataset artifacts as downloaded and extracted.
+The test data should be put in [`testing/test_data/fake_examples/`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/testing/test_data/fake_examples/) under the `my_dataset` directory and should mimic the source dataset artifacts as downloaded and extracted.
 It can be created manually or automatically with a